Thom Robb

-Thomas Robb (born 1946) is an American white supremacist, Ku Klux Klan leader and Christian Identity pastor.
-He is the National Director of The Knights Party, also known as the Knights of the Ku Klux Klan, taking control of the organization in 1989.
+Thomas Arthur Robb (born October 13, 1946) is an American white supremacist, Imperial Wizard of the Ku Klux Klan and Christian Identity pastor.
+He is the National Director of the Knights Party, also known as the Knights of the Ku Klux Klan, taking control of the organization since 1989.

 Early life

-Robb was born in Detroit, Michigan, and grew up in Tucson, Arizona.
+Thomas Arthur Robb was born in Detroit, Michigan, and grew up in Tucson, Arizona.
 He attended college in Colorado.

 Christian Identity and Klan activities

-Robb is the pastor of the Christian Revival Center in Zinc, Arkansas, a Christian Identity center where Robb espouses racism and antisemitism.
-Robb's "Thomas Robb Ministries" website declares that "the Anglo Saxon [sic], Germanic, Scandinavian, and kindred people are THE people of the Bible."

 In 1989, Robb took over the Knights of the Ku Klux Klan, originally led by David Duke.
-In a bid to gain mainstream acceptance, he took the title of "National Director" instead of "Imperial Wizard", and chose to rename the organization "The Knights Party".
+In a bid to gain mainstream acceptance, he took the title of "National Director" instead of the title of "Imperial Wizard", and he chose to rename the organization "The Knights Party".
 He also decided to accept members via mail-in forms, rather than through initiation rites that had been common Klan practice in the past.
 Robb defends the Klan as a harmless organization, claiming that it is "gentle, upbeat, and friendly"; when featured in the PBS documentary Banished, Robb compared a Klan hood to a businessman's tie, claiming that "it's just tradition".

-Robb has maintained ties to other far-right groups; he has spoken at the Aryan Nations' annual "World Congress" of hate group leaders, appeared on Jamie Kelso's white supremacist Voice of Reason Radio Network, and contributed regularly to the white supremacist Internet forum Stormfront.
-In 1996 Robb began to pioneer the concept that white people were being targeted for genocide.
+Robb has maintained his ties with other far-right groups; he has spoken at the Aryan Nations's annual "World Congress" of hate group leaders, he has appeared on Jamie Kelso's white supremacist Voice of Reason Radio Network, and he has regularly contributed to the white supremacist Internet forum website Stormfront.

+Robb's "Thomas Robb Ministries" website declares that "the Anglo Saxon, Germanic, Scandinavian, and kindred people are the divinely chosen people of the Bible."

+In 1999 Robb was interviewed separately by British journalists Louis Theroux and Jon Ronson, and featured in documentaries produced by both.

-In 2009, Robb's daughter Rachel Pendergraft and his granddaughters, Charity and Shelby Pendergraft, formed a "white nationalist" band called Heritage Connection.
+In 2009, Robb's daughter Rachel Pendergraft and his granddaughters, Charity and Shelby Pendergraft, formed a white nationalist band which they called Heritage Connection.

 Robb's Party publishes The Crusader, a quarterly publication.
 In November 2016, just days before the presidential election, Robb wrote a front-page article under the title "Make America Great Again" in The Crusader, devoted to a lengthy endorsement of Donald Trump and Trump's message.
-The Trump campaign responded by denouncing The Crusader article.
+The Trump campaign responded by denouncing the Crusader article.

+In May 2022, British YouTuber Niko Omilana published a video titled "I Pranked America's Most Racist Man" in which he described his experiences in Zinc and Harrison while he disguised himself as a journalist for the BBC.
+The video includes an interview with Robb, and during the interview, Robb unwittingly shouts out fake Instagram users whose names phoneticize phrases such as "BLM" (Black Lives Matter).

+In April 2023, unverified reports about Robb's death began to circulate; however, his church stated that Robb was alive and in good health.